Your Carbon Footprint Is A Measure Of Your Lifestyle’s Climate Impact.

 If we look across these five example footprints a few things a clear:

-Housing emissions also grow with footprint size, but this effect can be less predictable.
+But this effect can be less predictable.
 Although wealthier people tend to have more space and more gadgets, this doesn’t always mean their housing footprint is larger.
 Because heating and cooling needs are a big driver of housing emissions the local climate has a large effect on a housing footprint.
 The varying carbon intensity of electricity production in different countries can also have a large effect.
+While heating and cooling of both space and water are big contributors, there are other major uses of electricity at home that we have broken down for you to consider.

 Because each of the 1t, 5t, 10t, 15t and 20t CO2 examples are based on the average of a large region they look quite similar.
 Although your footprint may look like one of these, it could easily be very different.
 If you fly a lot your footprint might be dominated by travel.
 If you move house and buy a lot of new stuff it could be dominated by products.